Category Archives: Surrey

 Tim Easton (drums)

-Formed sometime in 1962/1963 in the Tolworth area in Surrey, The Outsiders included guitarist Mick Wayne, who subsequently played with The Hullabaloos, The Bunch of Fives (with Viv Prince) and The Tickle.
+Formed sometime in 1962/1963 in the Tolworth area in Surrey, The Outsiders included guitarist Mick Wayne (b.
+7 October 1943, Hammersmith, west London; d.
+26 June 1995, Michigan, USA), who subsequently played with The Hullabaloos, The Bunch of Fives (with Viv Prince) and The Tickle.
 Wayne formed Junior’s Eyes in early 1968 and later appeared on David Bowie’s “Space Oddity”.
-Collins and Wayne had met at Kingston School of Art.

-Mick Brill joined the group in April 1964 after he left The Classics, taking over from McIlldowie.
-Horton left the same month to join The Original Topics.
+Mick Brill (b.
+21 June 1945, Tolworth, Surrey) joined the group in April 1964 after he left The Classics, taking over from McIlldowie.
+Horton (b.
+14 November 1945; d.
+25 September 2023) left the same month to join The Original Topics.

 Dutch Mills (real name: Nigel Reevely Mills) was close friends with Eric Clapton and had started out with The Dustbowl Refugees.